pluralsight/guides/draft/interesting-apis/build-a-simpsons-quote-bot-with-twilio-mms-frinkiac-and-python/article.md

 ```
 [twilio](https://www.twilio.com/docs/libraries/python) is the official Python helper library that will help us interact with the Twilio API. [requests](http://docs.python-requests.org/en/master/) will make it very easy to send HTTP requests which will help us get data from Frinkiac. [schedule](https://pypi.python.org/pypi/schedule
-) will make the painful task of job scheduling trivial and easily configurable.
+) will make the painful task of job scheduling easily configurable.

 Lastly, make sure you have a Twilio account.
 If you don't, you can [sign up for free](https://www.twilio.com/try-twilio).
-You'll also need a [Twilio phone number](https://www.twilio.com/help/faq/phone-numbers) with SMS and MMS capabilities.
+You'll need a [Twilio phone number](https://www.twilio.com/help/faq/phone-numbers) with SMS and MMS capabilities.
 You can check the capabilities of numbers on the [Phone Numbers Dashboard](https://www.twilio.com/console/phone-numbers/dashboard).

 # Building Our App

-Our setup is complete and we start building our app.
+It's time to start building our app.
 We only need one file, so navigate to a directory of your choosing and open a new file called `frinkiac.py` in your preferred editor.

 At the top of this file add the following lines: